pawd-app/pawd.ImageProcessing/ImageProcessWorker/ReadME.md

 ```

 ### How It Works
-Listens on a configured RabbitMQ queue.
+Listens on a configured SQS.

 For each job: